Astor63/BL2-Mods/Work In Progress/Quests Improvement/Battle Arena Sponsored/ReadMe.md

 ## Battle Arena Sponsored

-The normal rounds from the following *Battle Arena* are now fully sponsored by weapons manufacturers... and of course, the reward for the final round is still a Moxxi's weapon.
+The normal battles rounds from the following *Battle Arena* are now fully sponsored by weapons manufacturers... and of course, the reward for the final round is still a Moxxi's weapon.

 ## Bandit Sponsor

 - ### *Fink's Slaughterhouse* sponsored by *Bandit*

-  - Gives you the choice between 2 random Bandit weapons as reward for the rounds 1-4 and the choice between 2 Moxxi's weapons for the 5th round in *Hyperion Slaughter* Arena in *The Fridge* (instead of just the *Hail* as reward for the 5th round)
+  - Gives you the choice between 2 random Bandit weapons as reward for the rounds 1-4 and the choice between 2 Moxxi's weapons for the 5th round in *Bandit Slaughterhouse* Arena in *The Fridge* (instead of just the *Hail* as reward for the 5th round)

 | Battle        | Fink's Slaughterhouse                                         |
 | ------------- | -------------                                                 |